Settled Land Acts: Legislation

-The primary aim of this legislation was as Lord Halsbury stated in Bruce v.
-Ailesbury "to release the land from the fetters of the settlement – to render it a marketable article not withstanding the settlement".
+The primary aim of the Settled Land Acts 1882 to 1890 was, as Lord Halsbury stated in Bruce v.
+Ailesbury [1892] AC 356, "to release the land from the fetters of the settlement – to render it a marketable article not withstanding the settlement".

 The legislation achieved this by giving the tenant for life statutory powers to deal with the land which far exceeded the powers he had previously under common law.
 The most important of these powers was the power of the tenant for life to sell the fee simple interest in the land and not just a life estate pur autre vie.

 Second aim of the legislation was to protect the interests of the beneficiaries under the settlement.
 Their interests were over-reached i.e. they detached from the land and became attached to the proceeds of sale instead, their interests shifted to the money – i.e. the settlement now applied to the proceeds of sale.

-The Acts apply whenever there is a settlement.
+The acts apply whenever there is a settlement.

-A settlement is defined by s2(1) of the 1882 Act as "any land or any estate or interest in land, which stands for the time being limited to or in trust for any persons by way of succession".
+A settlement is defined by s2(1) of the 1882 act as "any land or any estate or interest in land, which stands for the time being limited to or in trust for any persons by way of succession".

-Basically whenever a document creates a succession of interests in land the Settled Land Acts will apply.
+Basically, whenever a document creates a succession of interests in land the Settled Land Acts will apply.

 Generally there must be an element of succession.
 Section 59 creates one situation of settled land where there is no element of succession – where an infant is entitled in possession to land it is deemed to be settled land even though it may not be limited by way of succession i.e. he might he entitled to a fee simple.
 This was to ensure the commerciability of land owned by a minor as a purchaser would be reluctant to sign a contract with him given that it was voidable once the minor reached the age of majority.